Morrison Canyon Road Traffic Safety Project

 3) Substantially eliminate the occurrence of two-way traffic on Morrison Canyon Road;

-A community meeting is scheduled for Wednesday, April 24, 2019 at 7:00 PM at Vallejo Mill Elementary School located at 38569 Canyon Heights Drive.
+Due to Spring Break the week of April 22nd, the community meeting has been rescheduled for Wednesday, May 1, 2019 at 7:00 PM at Vallejo Mill Elementary School located at 38569 Canyon Heights Drive.
 The purpose of the meeting is share perspectives on the effects of the temporary closure (pro and cons) and to provide an update on the status of state legislation regarding Morrison Canyon Road operations.
 If you have any questions, you can contact staff at firstname.lastname@example.org.